 I was bruised and broken after losing both my parents in December 2007/January 2008.
 In the May of that year, my husband had to go to Ireland on business and suggested that our son and I might like to come too.
 Five months had done nothing to dull my sorrow and I welcomed the idea of an adventure.
 The Irish offices of the company my husband works for were in Cork, a place I had heard of but knew little about.
 I didn’t have time to do any research before we left either.

 On our first full day there my son and I dropped my husband off at the office, and set off to explore.
-I had a GPS Satellite Navigation device so I felt pretty confident.
-However just as we turned out of the car park I saw a sign saying “Blarney Castle 8 kilometres’.
+Just as we turned out of the car park I saw a sign saying “Blarney Castle 8 kilometres’.
 It was totally out of the blue.
 The Blarney Stone could not have been further from my mind.
 Could the stone really be so close?
-We followed the signs.

-I found myself almost breathless with anticipation.
-Sure enough, not much further on, the signs referred not just to the castle, but also to the stone.
+As we followed the signs, I found myself almost breathless with anticipation.
+Sure enough, not much further on, the signs referred not just to the castle, but also to the stone!

 Blarney Castle – Home of The Blarney Stone